sapienzaapps/galileo-terremoti/README.md

 # Toolchains
 ## Galileo

+## OS X

+You should have Arduino Galileo IDE installed into `/Applications`.
+If not you can use the `GNU/Linux` guide to create a toolchain in a custom path.

+### GNU/Linux

 To create a toolchain for Galileo:

 1. Download Galileo Arduino IDE from Intel website
-2. Extract archive to /opt/ (so you have /opt/arduino-1.6.0+Intel/arduino executable)
+2. Extract archive to `/opt/` (so you'll have `/opt/arduino-1.6.0+Intel/arduino` executable)

-TODO: If you don't have root access, you can place these files to `$HOME/.arduino-toolchain`
+If you don't have root access, you can place these files to any path you like (remember to use **SDK_ROOT** make option to specify different path)

 # How to build from command line